Mushegh I Mamikonian

 Mushegh I Mamikonian (also spelled Mushel; d.
-377/8) was an Armenian military officer from the Mamikonian family, who occupied the hereditary office of sparapet (generalissimo) of the Kingdom of Armenia under the Arsacid kings Pap (r.
+377/8) was an Armenian military officer from the Mamikonian family who occupied the hereditary office of sparapet (generalissimo) of the Kingdom of Armenia under the Arsacid kings Pap (r.
 370–374) and Varazdat (r.
 374–378).
 He took part in the Armenian resistance against the forces of the Sasanian monarch Shapur II (r.
 309–379), notably taking part in the Battle of Bagavan, where the Iranian forces were defeated.
 He was the regent of Armenia under the young and inexperienced Varazdat, who eventually suspected him of posing a danger to his rule, and thus had him executed, in 377/8.

 Mushegh may be identical with the Artabanes mentioned in the works of the contemporary Roman historian Ammianus Marcellinus.

 Background

 Mushegh was a son of the Armenian sparapet (generalissimo) Vasak I Mamikonian.
 The Mamikonian family controlled the northwestern Tayk province near the Iberian border.
 They also hereditarily held the office of sparapet, which was the most important office after that of the king.
 Vasak was the leader of the pro-Roman party in Armenia which supported King Arshak II (r.
 350–368).
 However, with the death of Roman emperor Julian at the Battle of Samarra in 363, Roman forces withdrew from Armenia, thus exposing it to the Sasanian Empire.
 This eventually forced Arshak II, as well as many Armenian nobles, such as Vasak, to leave for the Iranian court to pledge their allegiance to the Sasanian King of Kings (shahanshah) Shapur II (r.
 309–379).
 However, Arshak II's refusal to accept Shapur II's demands resulted in his imprisonment in the Castle of Oblivion, while Vasak was tortured to death.
-With the elimination of Arshak II (who, according to Faustus of Byzantium, soon committed suicide), Shapur II sent his forces into Armenia.
+With the elimination of Arshak II (who, according to Faustus of Byzantium, soon committed suicide, or, per Ammianus Marcellinus, was put to death), Shapur II sent his forces into Armenia.